usametov/target-management-dashboard-demo/submission-notes.md

 * **Audit trail**: We can maintain a history of changes to the pipeline status, which can be useful for auditing and tracking purposes.
 * **Data consistency**: The use of transactions and locking mechanisms ensures that data is consistent and accurate.
 * **Error handling**: We can catch and handle errors that may occur during the update process, which can help prevent data corruption.

+**Edge Cases**

+Error handling is an essential aspect of building a robust and user-friendly application.
+We can set up a generic error page to handle errors and display custom error messages to users while hiding system error information.

+Another thing, we need to discuss with business team how to deal with null pipeline statuses.
+Null values often cause troubles.